brewinn/DataTube/database/README.md

 it is used for testing.
 To populate it, download the data from [kaggle](https://www.kaggle.com/datasets/datasnaek/youtube-new), then unzip the contents into the `kaggle_data` folder.

+### PostgreSQL Queries

+The DataTubeQueries.sql contains the queries used to build the DataTube database in PostgreSQL and to manipulate the Kaggle datasets.